Tomato Soup

 tomato soup ingredients.

-• Olive Oil & Unsalted Butter: Used for sautéing onions, olive oil adds flavor while butter brings richness and adds body to the finished soup.
+• Olive Oil & Unsalted Butter: Used for sautéing onions; olive oil adds flavor while butter brings richness and adds body to the finished soup.

-• Chicken Broth: This liquid base infuses the soup with a subtle, savory flavor.
+• Chicken Broth: The liquid base of the soup along with the tomatoes.
+Adds a savory flavor.
 It’s fine to substitute vegetable broth if you prefer.

 • Sugar: Added to balance the tomatoes’ acidity and enhance their natural sweetness.